ZNClub-PA-ML-AI/DataFrames/README.md

 # Features

-1. create DF
+- create/- export DF
-2. slice rows and/or columns of DF
+- slice rows and/or columns of DF
-3. conditional subset rows of DF
+- conditional subset rows of DF
-4. add columns in DF
+- add/ update/ rename/ delete columns in DF
-5. merge columns of more than one DF
+- joins of DF
-6. merge rows of more than one DF
+- merge rows of more than one DF
-7. transpose DF
-8. pivot DF
+- transpose/ pivot DF
-9. export DF

 # Resources